 Applicable THRESHOLD REVIEW for Project Type Housing Development & Technical Assistance Applications Determination All Project Types Applicant submitted a pre-application by the required due date.
 Eligible or Ineligible for scoring All Project Types Applicant applied using the applicant's own AmpliFund account.
 Eligible or A Third-Party Preparer account will not be accepted.
 Application will be ineligible for rejected. scoring.
 All Project Types Applicant is eligible to apply.
 Eligible or If applicant is 501c3 or 501c4, must upload the IRS Tax-exempt ineligible for Determination Letter.
 If letter is not available, applicant may upload scoring.
 CPA or Attorney letter certifying non-profit status.
 At the Department's discretion, the most recent Form 990 may be requested for making decision of eligibility.
 Non-profit applicants must have no red flags on non-profit status.
 The Department will use GuideStar.org as a resource for checking nonprofit status and presence of any red flags.

-1 All Project Types Applicant selected correct Congressional District for Project Service Eligible or Area.
+All Project Types Applicant selected correct Congressional District for Project Service Eligible or Area.
 If not, flag for review and decision.
 If allowed, a resubmission ineligible for correction is required within 24 hours of notification. scoring.
 Housing Development Project Service Area selected by applicant (area the units will be Eligible or located in) includes no more than one Congressional District (does not ineligible for apply to Technical Assistance Application).
-If not, flag for review and scoring. decision.
+If not, flag for review and scoring.

+decision.
 If allowed, a resubmission correction is required within 24 hours of notification.
-All Project Types Applicant is within the application submission limitations, i.e. only one Eligible or submission for Technical Assistance and no more than 3 applications ineligible for submitted for Housing Development.
-If submitting more than one scoring. application within the same Congressional District, the applications must be for different housing types, i.e., homebuyer, homeowner, or rental, or must be performing different activities within the same project type, i.e., rental conversion is a different activity than rental new construction.
-Housing Developmen tHousing Development Application Portal - The Housing Development Eligible or Application contains an application for one specific project by ineligible for completing only one of the following forms: Form 02, 03 or scoring.
-04. Completing more than one of these forms per submission will be cause for rejecting the application.
-All Project Types Required milestones identified in QAP for current NAHTF Housing Eligible or awards must be met by submission due date.
-Ineligible for scoring.
-All Project Types All NAHTF activity budget requests must be within allowed limits per Eligible or the 2025 Application Guidelines.
-If limits exceeded, flag for review ineligible for and decision. scoring.
-All Project Types Applications with Federal or other State-Funded awards being used to Eligible or finance the project must be reviewed for eligibility.
-Such funding ineligible for must be disclosed in the Project Summary Description. scoring.
+All Project Types Applicant is within the application submission limitations, i.e. only one submission for Technical Assistance and no more than 3 applications submitted for Housing Development.
+If submitting more than one application within the same Congressional District, the applications must be for different housing types, i.e., homebuyer, homeowner, or rental, or must be performing different activities within the same project type, i.e., rental conversion is a different activity than rental new construction.
+Eligible or ineligible for scoring.
+Housing Development Housing Development Application Portal - The Housing Development Application contains an application for one specific project by completing only one of the following forms: Form 02, 03 or 04.
+Completing more than one of these forms per submission will be cause for rejecting the application.
+Eligible or ineligible for scoring.
+All Project Types Required milestones identified in QAP for current NAHTF Housing awards must be met by submission due date.
+Eligible or Ineligible for scoring.
+All Project Types All NAHTF activity budget requests must be within allowed limits per the 2025 Application Guidelines.
+If limits exceeded, flag for review and decision.
+Eligible or ineligible for scoring.
+All Project Types Applications with Federal or other State-Funded awards being used to finance the project must be reviewed for eligibility.
+Such funding must be disclosed in the Project Summary Description.
+Eligible or ineligible for scoring.